hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 8.4.
 Using Distributed Data Structures

-Most of the distributed data structures available in IMDG are supported by the Node.js client.
+Most of the distributed data structures available in Hazelcast are supported by the Node.js client.
 In this chapter, you will learn how to use these distributed data structures.

 ### 8.4.1.
 Using Map

 Hazelcast Map (`IMap`) is a distributed map.
 Through the Node.js client, you can perform operations like reading and writing from/to a Hazelcast Map with the well known get and put methods.
-For details, see the [Map section](https://docs.hazelcast.com/imdg/latest/data-structures/map.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [Map section](https://docs.hazelcast.com/hazelcast/latest/data-structures/map.html) in the Hazelcast Reference Manual.

 A Map usage example is shown below.